oli4vr/evlt/README.md

 Note that you use up to 3 "keys" in the form of /vaultname/keystring1/keystring2/keystring3, but that is optional.
 The missing keys will be filled in by a generated hash based string.

-You can also use extra '/' subcategories (or subdirs if you want to call it that).
+You can also use more '/' subcategories (or subdirs if you want to call it that).
 These will work as extra keys but will just add to the key3 string.
+So /v/a/b/c/d/e  --> vault=v key1=a key2=b key3=c/d/e

 Technically you could consider it as a sort-of directory structure, but you have no way to list or it's content without knowing the full "path".